On Error Correction for Nonvolatile Processing-In-Memory: Appendix: Electrical Characterization

-{The number of dummy inputs ($D$) depends on the technology parameters, and can be easily tuned to find an overlapping bias voltage range within which both the NOR and the THR gates can operate.
-In the SHE case, besides the changes in the technology parameters, the only difference in Eqs. \ref{eq:STT_THR_V_bias} and \ref{eq:STT_NOR_V_bias} is the output resistance, which turns out to be the resistance of the SHE channel -- our observations so far hold otherwise.}
+{\texttt{D} depends on the technology parameters, and can be easily tuned to find an overlapping bias voltage range within which both the \nor\ and the \thr\ gates can operate.
+In the SHE case, besides the changes in the technology parameters, the only difference in Eqs. \ref{eq:STT_THR_V_bias} and \ref{eq:STT_NOR_V_bias} is the output resistance, which now becomes the resistance of the SHE channel, respectively. {Note that here $\frac{R_P}{N}$ is the output resistance and the remaining resistance values in the parenthesis correspond to the marginal input combination.} Our observations so far hold otherwise.}

-{\bf ReRAM-based PiM:} { In this case, instead of $R_P$ and $R_{AP}$, the low and high resistance states are characterized by $R_{ON}$ and $R_{OFF}$.
-Another main difference is the threshold voltages ($V_{OFF}$ and $V_{ON}$) instead of a single threshold current for switching the memristor state.
-Hence, we can derive the bias voltage inequality for the thresholding gate using:}
+{\bf ReRAM:} { The low and high resistance states are characterized by $R_{ON}$ and $R_{OFF}$; threshold voltages, by $V_{OFF}$ and $V_{ON}$.
+We can derive \thr\ bias voltage from}